metyu-melkonyan/metyu-melkonyan/README.md

 ## About Me

-I am a Biomedical Engineer  with academic foundation in bioinformatics from the University of Toronto-St. George.
+I am a Biomedical Engineer  with an academic foundation in bioinformatics from the University of Toronto-St. George.
-My expertise lies in structural biology, robotics, and the application of machine learning and deep learning to biomedical challenges.
+My expertise lies in Data Science, Robotics (Biomedical Engineering), and Structural Biology (Systems Biology).

 ---